 Amplitude modulation and frequency modulation are used to transmit data using the method of modifying a carrier signal.
-The main difference between both modulations is that in frequency modulation, the frequency of carrier wave is modified as per the transmit data.
-While, in amplitude modulation, the carrier wave is modified according to the data.
+The main difference between both modulations is that in frequency modulation, the carrier wave frequency is modified as per the transmit data.
+In contrast, in amplitude modulation, the carrier wave is modified according to the data.

-For instance, if several different sets of data are required to be transmitted using the same medium, then each set off is sent using different frequency waves.
-This is the process how radio broadcasts as done.
+For instance, if several sets of data are required to be transmitted using the same medium, then each set off is sent using different frequency waves.
+This is the process of how radio broadcasts are done.

 Amplitude modulation is a modulation technique where the amplitude of a carrier varies depending on the information signal.
-AM radio broadcast signals use lower carrier frequencies, this helps them to travel longer distances.
-Sometimes, AM signals can be able to bounce off the ionosphere.
+AM radio broadcast signals use lower carrier frequencies, which helps them travel long distances.
+Sometimes AM signals can be able to bounce off the ionosphere.
 The distance travelled by the AM is much larger than the FM.

-In this module, the frequency of the carrier wave is modified according to the signal that carries information.
+In this module, the carrier wave frequency is modified according to the signal that carries information.
 The radio signals have large bandwidth than AM radio signals, which helps to offer much better sound quality.
-It also enables to transmit stereo signals.
+Frequency modulation also enables to transmit stereo signals.